ka9q/ka9q-radio/docs/airspy.md

 Note: *ka9q-radio* was substantially restructured during the summer of 2023 to merge the front end drivers into *radiod*.
 The drivers are no longer separate programs using multicast IP to communicate with *radiod*.
-This changes the configuration process considerably; what used to be a separate config file (.e.g, */etc/radio/airspyd.conf*) is now a one section in the *radiod* configuration file.
+This changes the configuration process considerably; what used to be a separate config file (e.g., */etc/radio/airspyd.conf*) is now a section in the *radiod* configuration file.

-Here is an excerpt of the relevant sections from one of my own *radiod* config files that using the Airspy R2.
+Here is an excerpt of the relevant sections from one of my own *radiod* config files for the Airspy R2.
 It is in 'ini' format.

 [global]
 hardware = airspy
 status = 2m.local

 [airspy]
 device = airspy
 description = "2m vertical"

 (The sections defining groups of receiver channels are omitted.
 See **ka9q-radio.md** for details on the options